 “Naama Tsabar: Melody of Certain Damage (Opus 3)” supported by Thomas Rom, Shulamit Nazarian, Outset Contemporary Art Fund, and Mifal HaPais Council for the Culture and Arts.
 Additional support has been provided by Giora Kaplan and Marc Schimmel; special thanks to Noor and Dalton Winery.

-A monograph with content in English – published by Mousse in collaboration with CCA Tel Aviv-Yafo, Kunsthaus Baselland in Muttenz / Basel and Faena Art Center in Buenos Aires – will follow.
+Following the exhibition, a monograph, with content in English, was published by Mousse – a collaboration between CCA, Kunsthaus Baselland in Muttenz / Basel and Faena Art Center in Buenos Aires.

 “Naama Tsabar: Melodies of Certain Damage (Opus 3),” 2018-19